ONSdigital/business-index-dataload/README.md

 ### Cloudera Hadoop ###

-* The ONS Cloudera cluster was mandated as the core platform for the BI Data Integration process.
+* The ONS Cloudera cluster was mandated as the core platform for the BI data ingestion process.
 * This application uses the following components:

 > * Apache Spark (currently version 1.6.0)